gamedevware/charon/docs/gamedata/basics.rst

   names, plus **Add new schema**.
 - **Project Settings** at the bottom.

+Installed :doc:`extensions <../advanced/extensions/overview>` can add entries of their own here, either in the **Home** group or in a section of their own.

 The ``«`` button collapses the whole panel to a narrow rail of icons, and ``»`` brings it back - worth doing on a laptop screen when a collection has many columns.